NullVoxPopuli/ember-resources/README.md

 and if `endpoint` changes from `starships` to `planets`, the `trackedFunction` will automatically re-call the StarWars API to fetch the planets.

+## Related addons

+List of addons that use and wrap `ember-resources` to provide more specific functionality:

+- [ember-data-resources](https://github.com/NullVoxPopuli/ember-data-resources) - resources for reactive data fetching with ember-data
+- [ember-array-map-resource](https://github.com/NullVoxPopuli/ember-array-map-resource) - provides a useArrayMap function which returns a resource that reactively maps data per-element, so that when the overall collection is dirtied, only the changed/new/removed elements affect the mapped collection

 ## What is a Resource?

 > They are most similar to class-based Ember helpers, but with a more targeted goal overall.
 Resources are meant to bridge a gap between imperative programming and declarative programming.